 Scottish landscape painter and distinguished portraitist

-Sir Herbert James Gunn (also known as Sir James Gunn) was a Scottish landscape artist and distinguished portraitist born in 1893.
-He began his training at the Glasgow School of Art and later the Edinburgh College of Art.
+Sir Herbert James Gunn (also known as Sir James Gunn) was a Scottish landscape artist and distinguished portraitist.
+He was born in Glasgow in 1893, the son of Richard Gunn, a prosperous draper.
+Gunn began his training at the Glasgow School of Art and later the Edinburgh College of Art.
 In 1911, he continued his studies at Académie Julian in Paris under Jean-Paul Laurens.
 After he left Paris, he travelled to Spain and then spent time in London, where he mostly painted landscapes.